 To receive the maximum benefit amount, you must be registered full time.
 The number of credits you take will impact your benefit eligibility, cost of attendance, and student status.
 For those reasons, before you cancel a class(es), send an email to firstname.lastname@example.org or go to the Office of the Registrar and contact the Veterans Certification Office so you understand how lowering your credit load might affect your benefit status or financial aid eligibility.
 The VA will adjust your benefits retroactive to the first day of the term and may require you to repay all money paid to you for any courses that you cancel.

 You must attend class and submit assigned work in order to receive benefits, according to VA regulations.
-If you are facing challenges in your classes, please contact your academic adviser or the Academic Assistance Center as soon as possible to learn about academic and tutoring resources available to assist you.
+If you are facing challenges in your classes, please contact your academic adviser or the Academic Success Center as soon as possible to learn about academic and tutoring resources available to assist you.
 The name of your adviser is included on your APAS report.

 You may have to repay your military benefits, if you receive: